 Half of the profit from the event will be donated to our current charity of the year, East Anglia’s Children's Hospices (EACH).

-You can also keep up to date with our events on Facebook, at this link: Iceni Velo Audax on Facebook
+You can also keep up to date with our events on our Facebook page or our Instagram page.

 An audax is a non-competitive personal challenge, where you are given directions to follow (both as a route sheet and as a route for your bike computer).
 There’s no "broom wagon" so make sure that you have the basics to keep you going - and just enjoy the scenery!